simon-ritchie/apysc/docs_src/source/dblclick.md

 Each `DisplayObject` instance has the `dblclick` method, and you can bind handlers by that.

-The following example will bind the double-click event handler to the rectangle, and if you double-click on that instance, the rectangle color will change from cyan to magenta.
+The following example binds the double-click event handler to the rectangle.
+If you double-click on that instance, the rectangle color changes from cyan to magenta.

 ```py
 # runnable